 - I Have Many Names: Spider-Man knows it as the Great Weaver, though it - or related entities - is also called the Other and the Gatekeeper.

-- Physical God: It's indicated to be the master of the Spider-Totems.
+- Physical God: Before the retcons, it was indicated to be the master and progenitor of the Spider-Totems.

 - Retcon: Kaine's run as the Scarlet Spider conglomerated aspects of the Great Weaver with Ero to create the Other, while the remainder were repackaged as the Master Weaver in Spider-Verse.